kkwong44/cappadocia-tours/README.md

 ![Wireframe on Reservation Page](readme/images/wireframe-reservation.png)

-From the initial design it shows that the site can be broken down into 4 main areas.
+From the initial design it shows that the site can be broken down into 5 main areas.

 1. Common Components section that apply to all pages
 2. Home Page that provides information about the region and tours
 3. Gallery Page that provide images captured from the tours around the region
 4. Reservation Page that allows user to make reservation on a tour
+5. Responsive and Accessibility need to be considered in the design.

 ### Common Components
 There are three pages on this website for the user to explore.
 It allows the user to find out about the region, the tours available, browse images in the gallery and make reservation.